Youth & Family Studies

 We do not want students to study within the College of Bible and Christian Ministry, in Youth & Family Studies, just to get wealthy!
 And we do not guarantee they will.
 But, the type of education provided in the YFS program helps our students to truly mature individually and socially, no matter what career choices they make.

 We update our YFS job bulletin board every semester with new available positions.
 Most positions posted come from those who contact us!
 Once again (2014), we have more positions available through personal contacts than we have graduating seniors.
-We need more students interested in serving families, youth, and children in ministry/work.
+We need more students interested in serving families, youth, and children in ministry/work. *Children’s ministry positions are trending more so now than in the last 10 years.

 Visit the site through the link; you can search by job title, by denomination, by region of the country, by specific position desired, and other criteria.